 Board of Directors and Founding Members

-Our Board of Directors is comprised of a group of inspiring and dedicated individuals who share a common passion...to create a Children's Storybook Garden & Museum with a Learning Center for all children and adults, but especially for the children and families of Kings County.
+Our Board of Directors is comprised of a group of inspiring and dedicated individuals who share a common passion...to create a Children's Storybook Garden & Museum for all children and adults of Kings County.
 We have members with experience in law, banking, engineering, education, agriculture, landscape construction, horticulture, art, and more.
 We work very hard and are proud of all that we have accomplished so far.
-We are anxious to complete this Garden & Museum!
+We are anxious to complete this Garden & Museum and with your continued support we will make it happen!

 Board of Directors Founding Members